top of page

 where: Prairiewood Forest School at St. Francis of the Woods (a 580 acre non-profit in Coyle, OK with the vision of transforming the world through community, creativity, and care for nature).
 See photos of our learning spaces here.

-cost: $7,500/student includes 36 weeks of Wednesday-Friday in-person classes, an individualized learning plan developed with students and our Advisor, online curriculum for home learning days, and a high school transcript.
+cost: $250 registration fee + $7,500 annual tuition per student includes 36 weeks of Wednesday-Friday in-person classes, an individualized learning plan developed with students and our Advisor, online curriculum for home learning days, and for high schoolers, a transcript.
+Scholarship funding is available.

 Mission: Our mission is to facilitate an environment conducive to meaningful connection, self-directed learning, practical skill development, and creative expression; and to provide opportunities for students and families to find community and belonging with peers, caring Mentors, and reciprocal relationship with the land itself.

 Emergent Curriculum: Prairiewood's Emergent Curriculum draws inspiration from educational philosophies including the forest school model, inquiry- and project-based learning, and place-based education.
-Microschool students work with an Advisor each year to develop the "Learning Map" (individualized learning plan) that will best meet the student's needs, abilities, interests, and learning strengths.
+Microschool students work with an Advisor each year to develop the overall "Learning Map" (individualized learning plan) and specific "Quests" (student-directed inquiry projects) that will best meet the student's needs, abilities, interests, and learning strengths.

 **use the arrows above to scroll through a gallery of photos from past sessions!**